-Questions regarding this NOFO must be submitted in writing as outlined in Section D.1 within two weeks (14 days) of posting for each opportunity statement (e.g., if an opportunity statement is posted on April 2, 2021, questions related to that project are due by 11:59pm on April 16, 2021).
-MCC will not pre-screen concept ideas or engage in pre-application discussions regarding whether a project might be a good fit; instead, applicants may ask general questions about MCC's vision for a particular opportunity statement to help the applicant determine whether to submit a concept paper.
+Questions regarding this NOFO must be submitted in writing as outlined in Section D.1 within two weeks (14 days) of posting of each opportunity statement, unless otherwise specified in the opportunity statement (e.g., unless otherwise specified, if an opportunity statement is posted on April 2, 2021, questions related to that project are due by 11:59pm on April 16, 2021).
+MCC will not prescreen concept ideas or engage in pre-application discussions regarding whether a project might be a good fit; instead, applicants may ask general questions about MCC's vision for a particular opportunity statement to help the applicant determine whether to submit a concept paper.